cthogg/buckland-gatsby/src/content/2020-07-lockdown-reflections.md

 ---
-title: Relections on the lockdown
+title: Reflections on the lockdown
 date: 2020-07-03T14:54:39.618Z
 draft: false
 ---